alzwded/blog/_drafts/vim-ctags-cscope.md

 with any text editor / IDE.

 The provide a massive amount of value on large or old or complicated projects/products.
 And they are considerably faster than running `grep` repeatedly, or trying to guess where everything should be.
-Keep them handy.
+There's just the initial setup time that can be annoying, but it usually finishes by the time you grab some coffee; and if the code base is large enough, `ctags` should have more than enough time to finish while the product builds :smile:.
+Keep these tools handy.

 There is at least one more tool, GNU GLOBAL, but I haven't had fun with that one, so I never use it.
 Visual Studio Code also tries to do similar things to `ctags` and `cscope`, and it mostly works, but who wants to run a text editor that eats up as much RAM as Chrome does?
+And, even though I never checked, I'm willing to wager someone wrote a cool clang-\* thing that does the same thing as these two tools, but I'm too lazy to check (or to change my ways).